biswa2001github/Github_files/README.md

 7. Show one of the supported hand signs to the camera
 8. Observe live text translation output and bounding box detection overlay

+## Additional Deployment: Motion JPEG Streamer (Nicla Vision via Wi-Fi)

+1. Copy the following files to the Nicla Vision (running OpenMV firmware):
+   - `main.py`
+   - `labels.txt`
+   - `trained_model.tflite`

+2. Connect Nicla Vision to a laptop and open `main.py` using the OpenMV IDE.

+3. Run the script once while connected to a smartphone hotspot (Wi-Fi).

+4. After successful connection (IP printed in terminal), disconnect Nicla Vision from the laptop.

+5. Power the device using an external power source (e.g., power bank).

+6. On your smartphone (connected to the same hotspot), open a browser and go to: